String Functions¶

 A copy of

-with the leading and trailing characters removed.- Return type
+textwith the leading and trailing characters removed.- Return type

 str